jt-0-0/SENB-K_G_method/README.md

 A figure will appear with the indentation data.
 Select the linear region that is representative of the sample compliance.

 Afterwards, a figure will appear for each specimen, select two x-coordinates to define the range to determine the average linear gradient, this will be used to find the Load 5 line.
 It is suggested to use this sensibly, select the linear section which is representative of the sample before the crack propagates.
-Some examples are shown in the help file.

 Once the code has run, it will produce a written summary of the result for each specimen and mean values for valid specimens.
 It will also produce comparison figures for all specimens, displaying their validity.